-Professor Ben Clift is Deputy Head of Department and Director of Research.
 He studied at the University of Sheffield for a BA in French and Politics, and an MA in Political Economy.
 He received his PhD from the University of Sheffield in 2000.
 He joined the department in 2003 after holding posts at the University of Sheffield and Brunel University.
-He has held visiting positions at Sciences-Po, Paris in 2007 and 2013, and in 2009 he was a visiting research fellow in the Department of Politics and International Relations at the University of Oxford, where he also co-organised a conference on France and the Politics of Austerity.
-He recently co-edited two journal special issues, arising out of the austerity conference, for French Politics and Modern and Contemporary France.
+He has held visiting research fellow positions at Sciences-Po, Paris and in the Department of Politics and International Relations at the University of OxfordLink opens in a new window.

-- The Changing International Political Economy: The IMF, Fiscal Policy & the Politics of Economic Ideas
+- The IMF, Fiscal Policy, Austerity & the Politics of Economic Ideas

 - Comparative Political Economy: the French 'Model' of Capitalism

 - The Disciplinary Politics and History of IPE as a field of study.

 - The Political Economy of Economic Patriotism: Reinventing Political Control over the Economy - He co-edited (with Cornelia Woll) a 2012 The Journal of European Public Policy Link opens in a new window special issue 'Economic Patriotism: Political Intervention in Open Markets'.

 - ‘The Office for Budget Responsibility (OBR) and the Politics of UK Growth amidst Brexit, Uncertainty and Austerity’ (Funded by the Leverhulme Trust)

 - Remembering and Forgetting IPE: Disciplinary History as Boundary Work' (with Ben Rosamond and Peter Marcus Kristensen)